hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Summary

 In this blog post, I explored the functionalities of Kasten K10 and HPE CSI driver for K8s.
 Using the volume snapshot capability in HPE CSI driver for K8s, I demonstrated how to use Kasten K10 to backup the persistent volume of a sample MySQL database deployed in the cluster in HPE GreenLake for Private Cloud Enterprise.
 I then illustrated how to restore database from the backup.
 Kasten K10, with its user-friendly and intuitive interface, simplifies the backup and recovery of stateful applications running in the cluster.
-It simplifies the backup/restore process and enhances the efficiency and reliability of data management in a K8s cluster.
+It enhances the efficiency and reliability of data management in a K8s cluster.

 You can keep coming back to the [HPE Developer blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.